launchableinc/hands-on-lab/HANDSON2.md

 Visit https://app.launchableinc.com/organizations/<ORG>/workspaces/<WORKSPACE>/data/builds/<BUILD ID> to view this build and its test sessions
 ```

 What just happened?
-Launchable recorded the current HEAD of your local repository as the build,
+Smart Test recorded the current HEAD of your local repository as the build,
 using the name given.

-Since this was the first time you recorded a build, Launchable needed to transfer relatively
+Since this was the first time you recorded a build, Smart Test needed to transfer relatively
 large amount of data to its server, including recent commit history, file contents, etc. It
 also has to do a lot of number crunching to prepare for the predictive test selection.

-But subsequent calls to `launchable record build` will be much faster, because Launchable will only transfer the new commits that you have added since the last build.
+But subsequent calls to `launchable record build` will be much faster, because Smart Test will only transfer the new commits that you have added since the last build.

 # Try predictive test selection

-Now, let’s make a change in your software and see what tests Launchable will pick up.
+Now, let’s make a change in your software and see what tests Smart Test will pick up.
 First, make a small change to a file in your software repository:

 ```